THE KLEZMER BLINDFOLD TEST

 4. “Epstein” Poykler’s Shloft Lied.
 Matt Temkin’s Yiddishe Jam Band

-Frank London is on trumpet.
-That’s a no-brainer.
+Frank London is on trumpet here.
 He’s on every klezmer record.
+Give it a 5.

 Temkin, drums; Mike Cohen, reeds; Binyomin Ginzberg, keys; Brian Glassman, bass; Rachel Lemisch, trombone; Allen Watsky guitar: Frank London. trumpet.